Today’s post is my no-B.S. guide to the possibility of stem cells being used to treat Multiple Sclerosis (MS).

 For many patients, conventional chemical medicines do a reasonable job managing the disease.
 However, for others the disease relapses, is unacceptably resistant to treatment, or the medicines have severe side effects.

-New, safer and more effective therapies are desperately needed for MS.
+New, safer and more effective therapies are desperately needed for multiple sclerosis.

 The specific potential of stem cells for treating patients with MS is exciting and gives hope, but realistically there is tons of hype.